 Tie a thin ribbon around the diapers and then remove the cake ring.

-Now we still need 2 rolls for the top.
+Now we still need 2 rolls for the top and eyes.
 Take another small ribbon of approx. 20 inch, roll a diaper around, and then 5 more, always one after the other.
-Fix with two adhesive tapes.
+Fix with some adhesive tapes.

 Then, prepare one more roll like that, but include two small ribbons.

-Check each of your 3 parts for the side that looks more accurate.
+Choose the side that looks more accurate of all your 3 owl parts.
 These will be the front.
 Lay your 3 pieces down so the back looks at you.
 Then tie knots with your ribbons so everything stays together and is hold by the ribbons, even when you place your owl upright.
 Since this side will be the back you do not need to do this too neatly.
 Then, do the same with the front ribbons but be more accurate and careful there.

-To finish your owl, fix a pacifier with the help of your ribbons.
-Place a scarf or bib around the diaper owl's neck that covers most of your ribbons and knots.
+To finish your owl, stick a pacifier in the gap between the two head parts and fix it with the help of your ribbons.
+Place a bandana or bib around the diaper owl's neck so that most of your ribbons and knots are covered.

-Create some eyes - either stick on wobbly eyes, some artificial rose blossoms or use some cardboard circles to draw some eyes on.
-Make a cut into your cardboard and stick it on your ribbon, you do not need any glue for that!
+Create some eyes - either stick on wobbly eyes, some artificial rose blossoms or felt flowers.
+Or use some cardboard circles and draw some eyes on.
+Make a cut into your cardboard and push it onto your ribbon, you do not need any glue for that!

-Cute owl accessories to use for and add to your pampers owl cake:
+Cute owl bib to use for and add to your pampers owl cake:

 For your owl's eye lashes use some chenille stem and stick it between your diapers.